 Is there KOALA funding after the projects?

-After the projects' closing, TIB continues its engagement in consortial funding for open access publications in the field of science and technology.
-If you are an editor or ediitorial board member of a journal or book series and like to learn more about funding options through KOALA, please get in touch!
-If your institutions wishes to support consortial funding for APC-free open access, more information can be found here.
+After the project's closing, TIB continues its engagement in consortial funding for open access publications in the field of science and technology.
+If you are an editor or editorial board member of a journal or book series and like to learn more about funding options through KOALA, please get in touch!
+If your institution wishes to support consortial funding for APC-free open access, more information can be found here.